bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'label' command

-Drawing text labels are done by using the 'label' command.
-For example, the following 'label' command will each draw a label at the given location.
+The 'label' command is designed to place a piece of text in one or more path points.
+For instance, each of the following 'label' commands will place a piece of text at the given location.

     label.rt "A" (1,1)
     label.lft "B" (2,2)
     label.top "C" (3,4)

-The 'label' command is designed to draw the same label at multiple locations.
-For example, we can draw the same letter A three times each at three different locations such as follows.
+The text must appear before any path points, and must enclosed within a set of quotation marks.

+The text to be drawn is always to be shown in a single line.
+It will be shown in the first path point encountered.
+However, if additional path points are specified, then the same text is to be repeated across the other path points.

     label "A" (1,1) (2,2) (3,4)

-Each subcommand specifies how the text is to be aligned relative to the locatoin.
-For example, the 'top' subcommand would have aligned the text so that it appears on top of the location, centered horizontally.
+The option of this command specifies how the label is aligned relative to the path point.
+For instance, if the option is 'top' then the text will be aligned in such a way that it appear on top of the path point and centered horizontally.
+Without the option, it defaults to 'urt'.
-When a label command is without its subcommand it defaults to 'urt', which basically asignes the lower left hand corner of the text with the loction.

     label.top   -  top
     label.bot   -  bottom